 We created pages for specific job titles, including one page for business development and another page for clinical operations.
 We made sure that time frames were adhered to and tested with wireframes along the way.
 We also brought in clients to ensure that the website worked effectively.
 The result was a cleaner, smoother, better outcome than in the past.

-There is no doubt that Pragmatic Marketing has helped us to grow in China and Japan.
+There is no doubt that Pragmatic Institute has helped us to grow in China and Japan.
 We now have an additional six or seven people between both countries and have seen growth rates of approximately 7 percent in Japan and 22 percent in China.
-In the same way that some companies say, “We use Salesforce,” we basically say, “We use the Pragmatic Marketing Framework.”
+In the same way that some companies say, “We use Salesforce,” we basically say, “We use the Pragmatic Institute Framework.”